Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 One of the biggest draws about inflatable kayaks for beginners is the added convenience they offer.
 Being able to deflate your kayak and store it while only using a minimal amount of space means you don’t have to spend a ton of money on extra accessories like car roof racks.
 This kayak also includes all the necessary accessories to get you on the water, like the paddle, air pump and carrying bag.
 Unfortunately, the air pump is hand-operated, which can be tiring, so we recommend you look at purchase an electric pump that runs off batteries or a cigarette lighter.

 When you’re out on the water, you might find that the Intex Challenger K1 isn’t as smooth a ride as hard kayaks, but it’s stable and easy to use, which is most important to consider for beginners.
+Check out the best tents for the weekend kayaking getaway.

 The Emotion Spitfire was designed specifically for greater stability and tracking in the water, even though it means you lose some speed, which might be a good thing for beginners.
 The hull itself is also designed to be extra durable, so you don’t have to worry about ruining the boat if and when you run into things.